Airship: Classification

-Rigid airships
+Rigid

 A rigid airship has a rigid framework covered by an outer skin or envelope.
 The interior contains one or more gasbags, cells or balloons to provide lift.
 Rigid airships are typically unpressurised and can be made to virtually any size.
 Most, but not all, of the German Zeppelin airships have been of this type.

-Semi-rigid airships
+Semi-rigid

 A semi-rigid airship has some kind of supporting structure but the main envelope is held in shape by the internal pressure of the lifting gas.
 Typically the airship has an extended, usually articulated keel running along the bottom of the envelope to stop it kinking in the middle by distributing suspension loads into the envelope, while also allowing lower envelope pressures.

-Non-rigid airships
+Non-rigid

 Non-rigid airships are often called "blimps".
 Most, but not all, of the American Goodyear airships have been blimps.

 A non-rigid airship relies entirely on internal gas pressure to retain its shape during flight.
 Unlike the rigid design, the non-rigid airship's gas envelope has no compartments.
-It typically has smaller internal bags or "ballonets".
-At sea level, these are filled with air.
+However, it still typically has smaller internal bags containing air (ballonets).
 As altitude is increased, the lifting gas expands and air from the ballonets is expelled through valves to maintain the hull's shape.
 To return to sea level, the process is reversed: air is forced back into the ballonets by scooping air from the engine exhaust and using auxiliary blowers.

 Construction

 Envelope

-The envelope itself is the structure, including textiles that contain the buoyant gas.
-Internally two ballonets placed in the front part and in the rear part of the hull contains air.
+The envelope is the structure which contains the buoyant gas.
+Envelopes in the early 19th century were made from goldbeater's skin, selected for its low weight, relatively high strength, and impermeability compared to paper or linen.
+By the 1920s, natural rubber treated with cotton became the predominant elastomer used in envelope construction.
+The natural rubber was succeeded by neoprene in the 1930s and Nylon and PET in the 1950s.
+A few airships have been metal-clad.
+The most successful of which is the Detroit ZMC-2, which logged 2265 hours of flight time from 1929 to 1941 before being scrapped, as it was considered too small for operational use on anti-submarine patrols.

 The problem of the exact determination of the pressure on an airship envelope is still problematic and has fascinated major scientists such as Theodor Von Karman.

-A few airships have been metal-clad, with rigid and nonrigid examples made.
-Each kind used a thin gastight metal envelope, rather than the usual rubber-coated fabric envelope.
-Only four metal-clad ships are known to have been built, and only two actually flew: Schwarz's first aluminum rigid airship of 1893 collapsed, while his second flew; the nonrigid ZMC-2 built for the U.S. Navy flew from 1929 to 1941 when it was scrapped as too small for operational use on anti-submarine patrols; while the 1929 nonrigid Slate Aircraft Corporation City of Glendale collapsed on its first flight attempt.
+The envelope may contain ballonets (see below), allowing adjustment of the density of the buoyant gas by adding or subtracting envelope volume.